complangorous/majorly_meteoric/README.md

 Contains code for the Spring Boot-based API, which has two endpoints corresponding to each of the questions of average mass (_/get_average_mass_) and the year with the highest number of impacts (_/year_with_most_falls_).
-To run the API locally, open the spring_boot_api directory in your preferred IDE or Java environment, move the current directory to _spring_boot_api/complete_ and execute `./mvnw springboot:run` from the commandline.
+To run the API locally, open the spring_boot_api directory in your preferred IDE or Java environment, move the current directory to _spring_boot_api/complete_ and execute `./mvnw -e springboot:run` from the commandline.
 Then, navigate in your browser to localhost port 8080 to interact with the API.

 ## Acknowledgements